-The last biogeographical seminar on mammals for the Republic of Moldova was on June 18-19, 2019, in Minsk, Belarus.
+The last biogeographical seminar on mammals for the Republic of Moldova was held in 2019, June 18- 19, in Minsk, Belarus.
 Of 17 species assessed, 7 species were classified as IN MIN, 1 IN MOD, and 4 IN MOD/IN MIN.

 Nevertheless, new data regarding mammals have been obtained during the last years of research and assessments.
-For example, a further important hibernation and shelter site for bats was found in the mines located between Molovata Nouă and Cocieri.
-A great diversity of bats was recorded: 10 species, including a hibernating colony of the species Myotis myotis of about 80 individuals, a colony of the species Rhinolophus hipposideros, and several individuals of the species Myotis bechsteinii and Myotis dasycneme.
+For example, a further important hibernation and shelter site for bats was found in the mines located between Molovata Nouă and Cocieri villages.
+A great diversity of bats was recorded there: 10 species, including a hibernating colony of Myotis myotis of about 80 individuals, a colony of Rhinolophus hipposideros, and several individuals of Myotis bechsteinii and Myotis dasycneme.

 Another important hibernation and shelter site for bats was found in the mines near Parcani village, Soldănești district.
-The largest hibernation colony of the species Myotis blythii was recorded-about 400 individuals.
-Solitary individuals of the species Myotis dasycneme were also reported here.
+The largest hibernation colony of Myotis blythii was recorded - about 400 individuals.
+Solitary individuals of Myotis dasycneme were also reported there.

-In the last three years, several new colonies of the species Spermophilus suslicus have been reported near the village of Chișcareni (47.564°N, 28.039°E), the village of Glinjeni.
-(47.588°N, 27.922°E), Todirești village (47.299°N, 27.813°E), Novaia Nicolaevca (47.283927°N, 27.857644°E), and Câșlița-Prut.
-Several colonies have disappeared in the last four to five years, especially in the central part of the country.
+Over the last three years, several new colonies of Spermophilus suslicus have been reported near the village of Chişcareni (47.564°N, 28.039°E), the village of Glinjeni.
+(47.588°N, 27.922°E), Todireşti village (47.299°N, 27.813°E), Novaia Nicolaevca (47.283927°N, 27.857644°E), and Câşliţa-Prut villages.
+Several colonies may have disappeared in the last four to five years, especially in the central part of the country.

-In October 2020, in the 'Prutul de Jos' reservation, specific traces of beaver activity were observed 10-100 m away from Beleu Lake and the four backwaters.
+In October 2020, traces of beaver (Castor fiber) activity were observed 10-100 m away from Beleu Lake and the four backwaters in the Biosphere Reserve 'Prutul de Jos' reserve.
 In recent years, video traps (trap cameras) have been used with increasing intensity, making it possible to record rare species with a hidden or nocturnal way of life, which are very difficult to observe in nature.
-Thus, in the reserve 'Prutul de Jos' in December 2020, with the help of photo traps, the beaver (Castor fiber) was recorded as a new mammal species on the territory of the Republic of Moldova.
-Starting in 2021, the beaver moved north along the Prut River, and in 2023, it was registered in the 'Pădurea Domnească' reserve.
+In December 2020, with the help of photo traps, the beaver was recorded as a new mammal species on the territory of the Republic of Moldova.
+Starting from 2021, the beaver moved northward along Prut River, and in 2023 it was registered in the 'Pădurea Domnească' nature reserve.